Jasraj-Jassar/Art_WP_Text_Bot/README.md

    pip install openai pywhatkit python-dotenv
    ```

-4. **Create a `.env` File:**
+4. **Create a `.env` File (Optional):**
-   In the root directory of the project, create a file named `.env` with the following content.
-You can use the commands below to quickly create it:
+   If you prefer to use an environment file for the default configuration, create a file named `.env` in the project root with the following content:

    **On Linux/Mac:**
    ```bash